TechLabs-Berlin/H8-Identifier/h8_identifier/twitter_classifier/README.md

 - the tweet column is cleaned from noise
 - the vectorizer.pkl is transforming the data for the model (a Support Vector Classification https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)
 - the model is applied and generates output
+- get_prediction now fetches all comments instead of just 100
+- Because it gives you tons of hate comments, I modified the output (Update of predict(df) from Anwendung.py )

 Output:
-- get_prediction now fetches all comments instead of just 100
-- Because it gives you tons of hate comments, I modified the output (Update of predict(df) from Anwendung.py ) as follows

   - list in this order [first_hate, count_hate, count_comments, hate_ratio]
   - count_hate: Total amount of hate comments= sum(y_pred_svm)
   - count_comments: Total amount of comments and subcomments